JuanRodriguez19/SensorEffector/README.md

 <a href = "https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/PowerSwitchBudget.pdf">[Budget]</a>

 ### Time Schedule
 Realistically, this project should take roughly a weekend to complete if all materials and facilites are available to you.
 The materials themselves might take a week to arrive due to shipping, but the actual proccess of assembling and programming should not take longer than 3 days.
 A couple of hours each day can be dedicated towards the different aspects of the project to make time usuage more efficient and effective.
 For me, this project took around 1 whole semester (4 months) to finish along with an average work time of around 2.5 hours a week.
-Here is the time schedule I followed:
+Here is the time schedule I followed: <br>
 ![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/TimeCommit.JPG)

+### Assembly of Pi

 ### Wiring
 Before wiring the sensor to the breadboard, it is important to solder the pins that come included to the sensors corresponding pin layouts.
 Addtionally, make sure to cut 3 pins off each set of pin rows as those are extra pins not required.